Plantago subnuda

 Plantago subnuda is a species of plantain known by the common name tall coastal plantain.
 It is native to western North America from the west coast of the United States to west-central Mexico, where it grows in wet and moist habitat types, often in coastal areas, such as marshland.
 It is a perennial herb producing few oval leaves around a thick caudex.
-The broad smooth-edged or slightly toothed leaves may be up to 40 centimeters long.
+The broad smooth-edged or slightly toothed leaves may be up to 40 cm long.
 The stemlike inflorescences grow erect to a maximum height near half a meter.
 Atop the peduncle of the inflorescence is a dense cylindrical spike of many tiny flowers.
 Each flower has a corolla of ephemeral petals about 3 millimeters long.